 - your general health

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy the cancer cells.
-For gall bladder cancer, it may be used after surgery if the surgeon cannot remove all the cancer.
-It may also be used if surgery is not possible or if the cancer has come back after surgery.
-The chemotherapy drugs most commonly used are gemcitabine (Gemzar®) and cisplatin.
+For gallbladder cancer, it may be used after surgery, to reduce the risk of the cancer coming back (adjuvant treatment).
+It may also be used if surgery is not possible or if the cancer has come back after surgery (recurrence).
+This can help shrink or slow down the growth of the cancer.
+The chemotherapy drugs most commonly used to treat gallbladder cancer are gemcitabine (Gemzar®) and cisplatin.
+Sometimes chemotherapy and radiotherapy are given together if surgery is not possible.

-Radiotherapy uses high-energy rays to destroy cancer cells.
-It may be used to relieve symptoms if gall bladder cancer has spread.
+Radiotherapy uses high-energy rays to target the tumour.
+This helps to destroy the cancer cells, while doing as little harm as possible to normal cells.
+It may be used to help with symptoms if gallbladder cancer has spread.
 You may only need a few treatments and the side effects are usually mild.

 You may have some treatments as part of a clinical trial.